JackyLHH/EducationHubArticles/Unbreakable_SHA256_Why_Even_Quantum_Computers_Cannot_Do_It_(explainCKBot)/index.md

 ---
-title: 'Unbreakable SHA-256: Why Even Quantum Computers Can't Do It'
+title: 'Unbreakable SHA-256: Why Even Quantum Computers Cannot Do It'
 coverImage: 'images/image1.png'
 category: Cryptography, Hash Function
 subtitle: 'Cryptography is the invisible backbone of the digital world.
 It secures passwords, authenticates transactions, and ensures the integrity of data flowing across the internet.'